georgi-i/winevt_logs_analysis/README.md

 ### Script for automating partial analysis of winevt folder containing .evtx logs from Windows OS

 Simple script for the purpose of analysis.
-It checks for some EventIDs regarding users remote logins and sessions.
+It checks for some EventIDs regarding remote logins and sessions on the machine.

 You should **pip install -r requirements.txt** so the script can work and parse some of the .evtx files inside winevt folder.